f <- function() {

 scale(5)

-#> [1] 50scale doesn’t snapshot the value of multiplier when it’s defined; it looks it up fresh each time it runs.
-This means the function adapts automatically if multiplier changes, which is occasionally useful but more often a source of bugs: someone modifies a global variable, and a seemingly unrelated function starts returning different results.
+#> [1] 50scale never snapshots the value of multiplier at definition time; it reaches into the enclosing environment fresh on every call, which means the function adapts automatically if multiplier changes.
+Occasionally useful.
+More often, a source of bugs: someone modifies a global variable, and a seemingly unrelated function starts returning different results, with nothing at the call site to explain why.

 Exercises